 - Surgical Critical Care Residency (Fellowship)

-Our general surgery residency program ranks in the Top Ten of all surgical residency programs in New York for its composite pass rate on the board qualifying/certifying examinations administered by the American Board of Surgery.
+Our general surgery residency program has been ranked in the Top Ten of all surgical residency programs in New York for its composite pass rate on the board qualifying/certifying examinations administered by the American Board of Surgery.

-Applicants to our training programs are encouraged to appreciate that Stony Brook University Medical Center has been recognized as one of the top teaching hospitals in the nation, and that life on Long Island is about town (NYC) and country (SB).
+Applicants to our training programs are encouraged to appreciate that Stony Brook Medicine has been recognized as one of the top teaching hospitals in the nation, and that life on Long Island is about town (NYC) and country (SB), including wine country.